 Some of our pre-Merger investor shareholders (the "Investor Shareholders"), who hold approximately 61% of our ordinary shares, are parties to an amended and restated investor rights agreement with us.
 Pursuant to the investor rights agreement, we agree that we will not, without the prior written consent of the Investor Shareholders holding a majority of the registrable securities, as defined, provided that such holders, as a group, continue to hold a majority of the registrable securities held by them immediately following the effective date of the Merger, enter into any agreement with any holder or prospective holder of any of our securities which would provide to such holder the right to demand or include securities in any registration on other than either: (i) a pro rata basis with the Investor Shareholders or (ii) on a subordinate basis after all Investor Shareholders have had the opportunity to include in the registration and offering all shares of registrable securities that they wish to so include.
 This provision does not apply if the terms of the registration rights to be granted is approved by a majority of our independent directors.
 In negotiating a financing or other transaction, such as an acquisition of a business or intellectual property rights, a strategic alliance, joint venture or other transaction which we may consider, we may want to grant registration right.
-Under the terms of the investor rights agreement, as amended, if the Investor Shareholders have the right to withhold their consent and do withhold their consent to the grant of registration rights, the Investor Shareholders have the power to prevent us for completing a financing, acquisition or other transaction which the board of directors.
-The existence of these rights on the part of the Investor Shareholders may have a negative effect on the market for and price of our ordinary shares. may be able to sell their ordinary shares pursuant to Rule 144 after the expiration of their lockup.
+Under the terms of the investor rights agreement, as amended, if the Investor Shareholders have the right to withhold their consent and do withhold their consent to the grant of registration rights, the Investor Shareholders have the power to prevent us for completing a financing, acquisition or other transaction which the board of directors believe is in our best interest unless the transaction is approved by a majority of the independent directors.
+The existence of these rights on the part of the Investor Shareholders may have a negative effect on the market for and price of our ordinary shares.
+The Selling Shareholder may sell their ordinary shares pursuant to Rule 144, subject to their lockup with respect to a portion of their shares.